gwax/www-gwax/posts/2005/11/a-few-bad-little-tremors.rst

 :tags: movies & tv

-In my continued policy of watching a whole bunch of movies ranging from very good to highly dubious in quality, I justed watched Tremors 2, 3 and 4, having seen the first many years ago.
+In my continued policy of watching a whole bunch of movies ranging from very good to highly dubious in quality, I just watched Tremors 2, 3 and 4, having seen the first many years ago.
 I can easily say that the first one was fun as far as bad horror movies go.
 Notably though, the first one had Kevin Bacon in it.
 The second and third ones followed the